TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 really have the requirement to not have a cHash argument, ensure that all placeholders are having strict definitions on what could be the result of the page segment (e.g. pagination), and feel free to build custom mappers.

-Setting the TypoScript option `typolink.useCacheHash` is not necessary anymore when running with a site configuration.

 All existing APIs like `typolink` or functionality evaluate the new Page Routing API directly.

 .. note::